Ankarvaishnavi/M2-EmbSys/Project/08_Output/README.md

-# This foldercontains the implementation video and images
+# This folder contains the implementation video and images

 ## Code explaination